 You’ll find many more interesting offerings for much better prices out on the streets.
 Don’t make the mistake of paying for overpriced, unauthentic food unless you have no other option.

-As with most of Southeast Asia, Thailand has a culture of negotiating.
-Even prices marked as “fixed” for souvenirs can be negotiated.
+Prices marked as “fixed” in proper shopping malls can often be negotiated.
 You’ll have a better shot at a discount if you buy many of your souvenirs from the same place.
 To get a fair price, you'll need to negotiate hard in places such as the Chatuchak weekend market.

 Leaving Valuables in Luggage on a Night Bus

 Keep anything of value with you at your seat, and pack your stowed bags accordingly.
-Things like razor blade replacements, flashlights, USB chargers, and even sunscreen are tempting targets often left in stowed luggage.
+Things such as razor blades, flashlights, USB chargers, and even sunscreen are tempting targets often left in stowed luggage.

 Not Taking a River Taxi